metalbear-co/metalbear.co/content/en/pages/writers-program/index.md

   content: >
     - Technical tutorials: Using mirrord for different use cases and within different stacks.

-    - Deep dives: In-depth articles on technical concepts and technologies like platform engineering, Kubernetes, microservices, service meshes, etc.
+    - Deep dives: In-depth articles on technical concepts and technologies.

     - Best practices: Share tips and tricks for improving developer experience.